 What Escrow Officers Don’t Do?

 Don’t expect escrow officers to chase down documents.
-While escrow officers inform buyers, sellers, lenders, and agents the required documents; they can’t be expected to physically seek and obtain essential documents to close escrow.
+While escrow officers inform buyers, sellers, lenders, and agents of the required documents; they can’t be expected to physically seek and obtain essential documents to close escrow.

 Every party to a real estate transaction must perform certain duties to enable escrow to close.
 For instance: